 The Agency and the Union have a common interest in promoting safe working habits and safe working conditions.
 The Agency has an obligation to provide safe working conditions.
 All employees are responsible to report unsafe conditions promptly.
 The Agency and the Union recognize that observing safe work practices is primarily the responsibility of each employee.
-The Agency shall ensure that the poster titled "Occupational Safety and Health Protection for USDA Employees" identifying the appropriate office Point of Contact ("POC") is displayed in each office.
 The Agency and the Union shall cooperate in encouraging employees to work in a safe manner and to report promptly any unsafe or unhealthy conditions to their appropriate POCs.

-- A. The Agency shall, in the event an employee sustains a job-related injury, disease, or illness, provide advice and assistance from the State Office Administrative Division to the employee in completing and submitting a claim (for details, see Article 33, "Workers' Compensation Program"). - B. The Agency shall, to the extent of its authority and consistent with the applicable requirements of Title 29 Part 1960 of the Code of Federal Regulations, as well as other applicable health and safety codes, provide and maintain safe and healthful working conditions for all employees and shall provide places of employment that are free from recognized hazards that are causing or are likely to cause death or serious physical harm.
-The Union shall cooperate to that end and encourage all employees to work in a safe manner. - C. The Union has the responsibility to advise the Agency concerning safety and health problems.
+- A. The Agency shall, in the event an employee sustains a job-related injury, disease, or illness, provide advice and assistance to the employee in completing and submitting a claim (for details, see Article 33, "Workers' Compensation Program"). - B. The Agency shall, to the extent of its authority and consistent with the applicable requirements of Title 29 Part 1960 of the Code of Federal Regulations, as well as other applicable health and safety codes, provide and maintain safe and healthful working conditions for all employees and shall provide places of employment that are free from recognized hazards that are causing or are likely to cause death or serious physical harm.
+The Union shall cooperate to that end and encourage all employees to work in a safe manner. - C. The Agency shall ensure that the poster titled "Occupational Safety and Health Protection for USDA Employees" identifying the appropriate office Point of Contact ("POC") is displayed in each office. - D. The Union has the responsibility to advise the Agency concerning safety and health problems.